ColineLopez/Python-gcloudfunction/README.md

-# Typeform to Airtable Spotify Artist Data
+# 🎵 Typeform to Airtable Spotify Artist Data

-### Automatic reception of events from a typeform form &amp; Spotify Artist data extraction
+This project automatically receives events from a Typeform form and extracts Spotify artist data.

-## Quick Start
+## 🚀 Quick Start

-# Typeform
+### 📝 Typeform

-The typeform model used for this example requires 3 types of questions : text, URL and email.
-The last question is about accepting the terms and conditions.
+The Typeform model used in this project includes three types of questions: text, URL, and email.
+The final question is for accepting the terms and conditions.

-# Airtable Authentication
+### 🔑 Airtable Authentication

+You need to set up your Airtable credentials as follows:

 ```python
 from pyairtable import Table